Every day that an IFI goes untreated reduces the chance of survival.16,17 Timely diagnosis can be affected by many different factors:

 The lack of definitive disease confirmation can delay treatment for patients.
 Appropriate antifungal treatment should be administered as soon as an IFI is suspected.17,19

-Using revised EORTC/MSG definitions, a post-hoc analysis found that initiating AmBisome® (3 mg/kg/day) at the point of suspicion of an IFI (based on pulmonary scan) significantly improved response rates (p=0.006) vs. treating a probable or proven IFI.23
+Using revised European Organisation for Research and Treatment of Cancer and Mycoses Study Group (EORTC/MSG) definitions, a post-hoc analysis found that initiating AmBisome® (3 mg/kg/day) at the point of suspicion of an IFI (based on pulmonary scan) significantly improved response rates (p=0.006) vs. treating a probable or proven IFI.23

-Identify your at-risk patients early by looking out for the specific risk factors.
+Identify your at-risk patients early by looking out for specific risk factors.

 Prompt initiation of appropriate broad-spectrum antifungal treatment, even in the absence of a confirmed diagnosis, may reduce mortality risk.1,13,16,17,24-26

 *Recommended by the IDSA guidelines for the management of suspected candidiasis (strong recommendation, moderate-quality evidence) and suspected aspergillosis (strong recommendation, high-quality evidence) in febrile, neutropenic patients and ESCMID-ECMM-ERS guidelines (grading BI).

 **Reanalysis of data from the AmBiLoad study - a double-blind study in 339 immunocompromised adults and children with proven or probable invasive aspergillosis or other mould infections (EORTC/MSG criteria) who were randomised (1:1) to receive 1st-line therapy with AmBisome® 3 mg/kg/day or a loading dose of 10 mg/kg/day for the first 14 days and then the standard dose.23,27